The $1,500 Portland Home Sharing Grant, Explained

 Home sharing through Safe Haven isn't a listing site and it isn't a roommate lottery.
 It's a structured program: you're matched with a vetted LGBTQ community member who needs stable housing, and both of you get support before, during, and after the match.

-You set the terms of your own home: rent, house rules, shared spaces, timeline.
+You set the terms of your own home: rent (up to $250 a week or $1,000 a month), house rules, shared spaces, timeline.
 You choose who you host.
 Nothing happens without your yes.

 What you actually get